 Authors grant peDOCS a right of use.
 This right includes an electronic storage, particularly in databases, making the document accessible to the public for individual use, for screen reproduction and printout (online-use) as well as the right to convert the file format for the purpose of long-term archiving and visualisation.
 The integrity of the document is maintained in this process, and the contents of the documents are secured while the visual presentation (layout) cannot always be guaranteed in the long term.
 Furthermore, we cannot guarantee for the accuracy of a document that has been digitized by peDOCS as results depend on the quality of the submitted original printed document.

 The German copyright law provides for the following rights regarding users, also pertinent to electronic documents that are disseminated by means of data networks: users have the right to make personal copies or printouts, for their own scientific or non-scientific use.
 The author must authorise any further use beforehand, in written form.
-Authors are free to grant further reaching user rights on the basis of the Creative Commons licence (http://de.creativecommons.org/).
+Authors are free to grant further reaching user rights on the basis of the Creative Commons licence (https://de.creativecommons.net/).
+If possible, we recommend publishing under a Creative Commons-BY-license (CC-BY).

 Users are personally responsible for observing legislation.
 They are liable for violations of the copyright law.